tomalbrc/Balloons/README.md

 # What it does

-This mod lets you define **balloons in a config file**, and then allows players to **show or hide one of them** using server commands.
+This mod lets you define **balloons in a config file**.
+Balloons can be permanent (persist after death, does not require them to be equipped) or based on items with the `minecraft:equippable` component or using [trinkets](https://modrinth.com/mod/trinkets-polymer)

+You can add the `balloons:balloon` component to any item.

 Each balloon is linked to a specific item, a model file, and an optional animation.